 This technology-driven approach to recycling education and promotion is yielding strong results for LOVERE, which processes over 679,000 tonnes of household recyclable each year in China

-By the first quarter of 2024, LOVERE started repaying interest on loans from the Alliance, signalling the recycling project's transition toward financial sustainability.
-The target of installing 3,000 smart bins across Chengdu and Xi’an was achieved despite some challenging conditions, including the lingering impacts of China's Zero Covid policy in 2022 and urban renovation projects in downtown Chengdu.
+By the first quarter of 2024, the target of installing 3,000 smart bins across Chengdu and Xi’an was achieved despite some challenging conditions, and urban renovation projects in downtown Chengdu.

 The sorting centres serve as sophisticated waste management hubs where collected materials are separated into as many as 80 individual streams before being sold to recycling companies.

-While the Alliance-funded project focused on Chengdu and Xi’an, LOVERE’s innovative business model has already scaled nationwide—now operating in approximately 32 cities with a network of around 20,000 intelligent recycling machines.
+While the Alliance-funded project focused on Chengdu and Xi’an, LOVERE’s innovative business model has already scaled nationwide—now operating in approximately 38 cities with a network of around 31,000 intelligent recycling machines in Mainland China.

-LOVERE continues to work toward its ultimate target in partnering with the Alliance to recycle 50,000 tonnes of plastic by 2030.
-The completion of the business-to-consumer (B2C) infrastructure in 2024 sets the stage for ramping up the business-to-business (B2B) model, which will engage office buildings, hotels, and other commercial partners.
+LOVERE continues to work toward its ultimate target to recycle 50,000 tonnes of plastic by 2030.
+The completion of the business-to-consumer (B2C) infrastructure in 2024 sets the stage for ramping up the business-to-business model, which will engage office buildings, hotels, and other commercial partners.